Junge Frau erklärt

-Before these can begin, a number of extensive processes must be completed in advance.
-These include, for example, companies implementing the necessary interfaces, registering their workforces for CareFlex, and clarifying legal issues, such as data protection.
-Consequently, the parties within the organisation may need to amend or conclude new framework and works agreements where necessary.
+Before these can be launched, a number of extensive processes must be completed in advance.
+These include, for example, companies implementing the necessary interfaces, registering their workforces for CareFlex, and clarifying legal issues, such as those relating to data protection.
+Consequently, the parties within the company may need to amend or conclude new framework and company agreements as necessary.

 Once employers have registered their staff for CareFlex Chemie and the framework conditions for advising employees have been clarified with the companies, the employees will be informed.
 Anyone with a registered company email address can, if they wish, then receive a welcome email from the employee portal containing their CareFlex employee ID.
-Employees can use this to register on the portal, create their own profile and book a personal consultation appointment.
-Employees who do not have a company email address on file will receive their login details for the portal via their employer.
+With this, the employee can register on the portal, create their own profile and book a personal advisory appointment.
+Employees who do not have a work email address on file will receive their login details for the portal via their employer.

 You will find all the relevant information in this guide.

-If employees have already taken out private care insurance, we recommend that they bring this along to the consultation for review.
+If employees have already taken out private care insurance, we recommend that they bring this along to the consultation to have it reviewed.

 If family members are to be included in the cover, they must be present at the consultation.
 This is necessary because policies are taken out digitally without the policyholder’s signature, and the health questionnaire must be answered truthfully and bindingly in front of the adviser.
 This also serves to protect the advisers, as they are personally liable for the advice they provide.